 The grading or severity of Pennsylvania theft charges is primarily based upon the value of the item taken and whether or not the person has prior theft convictions.
 A person that steals an item from a store faces a charge of Retail Theft charges under 18 Pa.C.S.
 3929.
 All other thefts are treated slightly differently.

 Severity of Pennsylvania Theft Charges

-- First Degree Felony if the value of the property taken is $500,00.00 or more – maximum sentence is 20 years in jail and a $25,000.00 fine
+- 1st Degree Felony if the value of the property taken is $500,00.00 or more – punishable by up to 20 years in jail and a $25,000.00 fine

-- Second Degree Felony if the value of the property is at least $100,000 but less than $500,000 – maximum sentence is 10 years in jail and a $25,000 fine
+- 2nd Degree Felony if the value of the property is at least $100,000 but less than $500,000, OR if the case involves theft of a firearm – punishable by up to 10 years in jail and a $25,000 fine

-- Third Degree Felony if the value of the property exceeds $2,000 but less than $100,000 – maximum sentence is 7 years in jail and a $15,000 fine
+- 3rd Degree Felony if the value of the property exceeds $2,000 but less than $100,000, OR if the case involves theft of automobile, airplane, motorcycle, motorboat, or other motor-propelled vehicle – punishable by up to 7 years in jail and a $15,000 fine

 Free Initial Consultation

 If you have been charged with a State College theft or another criminal offense in Central Pennsylvania, call an experienced State college theft attorney today at (814) 689-9139 or via email for a free initial consultation.